opf/openproject/help/user-guide/time-and-costs/cost-tracking/README.md

 ![Update-hourly-rate](Update-hourly-rate-1574778595938.png)

 1. Enter a date from which the rate is **Valid from**.
 2. Enter the (hourly) **Rate**.
-The currency can only be adapted in the system's Administration settings.
+The currency can only be changed in the system's Administration settings.
 3. You can delete an hourly rate.
 4. You can **add a rate** for a different time period.
 5. Save your changes.